gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    1. When receiving an SCTP INIT message without the DTLS/SCTP adaptation layer indication fallback procedure is initiated.

-   2. Verify that the SCTP INIT contains SCTP-AUTH parameters required by RFC 6083 and compatible with this server.
+   2. Verify that the SCTP INIT contains SCTP AUTH parameters required by RFC 6083 and compatible with this server.
 If that is not the case abort the SCTP handshake.

-   3. Send an SCTP INIT ACK with the required SCTP-AUTH chunks and parameters to the client.
+   3. Send an SCTP INIT ACK with the required SCTP AUTH chunks and parameters to the client.

    4. Complete the SCTP Handshake.
 Await DTLS handshake per RFC 6083.